scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

 One way to do that is to expose parallelism on all the possible levels of an application.
 For example, make outermost loops parallel or explore functional or pipeline types of parallelism on the application level.
 Python libraries that help to achieve this are Dask, Joblib, and even the built-in :code:`multiprocessing` module (including its :code:`ThreadPool` class).
-On the innermost level, data-parallelism can be delivered by Python modules like Numpy and Scipy.
+On the innermost level, data-parallelism can be delivered by Python modules like NumPy and SciPy.
 These modules can be accelerated with an optimized math library like Intel |R| Math Kernel Library (Intel |R| MKL), which is multi-threaded internally using OpenMP by default.

 When everything is combined together, it results in a construction where code from one parallel region calls a function with another parallel region inside.
 This is called *nested parallelism*.
-It is an efficient way for hiding latencies of synchronization and serial regions which are an inevitable part of regular Numpy/Scipy programs.
+It is an efficient way for hiding latencies of synchronization and serial regions which are an inevitable part of regular NumPy/SciPy programs.

 Issues of Over-subscription
 ---------------------------